cars10/packtpub-script/Readme.md

 It's written in ruby and uses phantomjs to run a headless browser and do what was explained above.

+`Why did you write another one?
+There are already plenty of scripts for that!` I wanted to receive an email notification with the new books title and could not find a script with that functionality.

 ## Setup
 ### What you need
 * `ruby`.
 I recommend setting it up with [rvm](http://rvm.io/)